 However, Japan's laws on incorporated foundations were largely relaxed in 2008.
 With a small initial fund, a non-profit organisation can become an incorporated foundation.

-Considering such changes, APERC decided to become independent from IEEJ by establishing new incorporated foundation.
+Considering such changes, APERC was newly established as an independent incorporated foundation on July 1, 2019.